TruptiNT/Test1/PetStore.md

 #### cURL

-The following is an example of a successful  response with status **available**:
+The following is an example of a successful response with 2 records with status **available**:

     {
     "id": 1234,